ihavenonickname/leetcode/README.md

 Yeah, I know it's boring.

-When I have some free time I solve leetcode problems.
+When I have free time I solve leetcode problems.
 My language of choice is C, although that can change in the future.
+My compiler of choice is `clang`.

 All code is compiled with the following flags: